VELVETILLUSION LITERARY MAGAZINE

 G.Emil Reutter is a writer of short stories and

 he writes about life as he observes it.
-He is inspired
+He is a dedicated

 father to his daughter Katie who attends Philadelphia University.